gopherjs/gopherjs/README.md

 ```
 go get github.com/neelance/gopherjs
 ```
 Now you can use  `./bin/gopherjs build` and `./bin/gopherjs install` which behave similar to the `go` tool.
 The generated JavaScript files can be used as usual in a website.
+Go's `println` builtin can be used to print to the JavaScript console.

 *Note: GopherJS will try to write compiled object files of the core packages to your $GOROOT/pkg directory.
 If that fails, it will fall back to $GOPATH/pkg.*